Wissiak/augmented-reality-on-webcam/README.md

 # Augmented Reality on Webcam
 Show virtual object on plane of reference image without camera calibration.

+This work was done in spring of 2023 after attending the Image Processing and Computer Vision course at OST in Rapperswil, where the underlying algorithms are taught.

 **Tags**
 Augmented Reality (AR), Wireframe, OpenCV, Pose Estimation, Focal Length Estimation, Homography, Planar Object, SIFT